 5. The Rastafarians – Orthodox

 It took my a while before coming across Orthodox as it is not hailed by many as one of the most amazing Reggae albums they have listened to.
 Not sure were I got the information from, but I added it to my playlist like I do all the time.
 I remember not thinking too much of it.
 So, I was taken by surprise and remember the first time I played the album very well.
 I was getting some Suriname sandwiches at a local shop while tuning in for the first time and immediately was taken by the Nyabinghi approach reminding me of Ras Michael and The Sons Of Negus, only more commanding.
-The connection to Ras Michael is not so strange because some of the members of the group have worked with them in the past.
-I had a listen while writing this and it sounds as good or maybe even better than I can remember.
+The connection to Ras Michael is not so strange because some of the members of the group have worked with them prior to joining The Rastafarians.
+I had a listen while writing this article and it sounds as good or maybe even better than I can remember.

 6. Sly and Robbie – Nordub

 Rhythm twins Sly Dunbar and Robbie Shakespeare have been one of my favorite production duo’s for a long time.
 They play on so many Reggae albums that I consider bonafide classics.
 Before forming Sly and Robbie they played for different session bands.
 Sly in Skin, Flesh and Bones also acting as the support band for Peter Tosh on tour and Robbie in the Aggrovators employed by Bunny Lee.
 They also played the club circuit offering live music and met in the early seventies.
 They quickly discovered that they had a lot in common when looking at musical inspiration.
 But it took some time before they actually started recording together.
 This happened when they formed the Revolutionaries which was employed as the session band for the Channel One recording studio.
 After recording the seminal Right Time for the Mighty Diamonds a bond was formed which holds up to this day.